PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_vc.rst

    A new branch has been added to github.

-The file partition.py is available only in the partition branch, not in the master branch, as shown in Figure :ref:`figure-github134`.
+The file partition.py is available only in the partition branch, not in the master branch, as shown in :numref:`figure-github134`.

 .. _figure-github134:
 .. _figure-github13: